The Art of Acing Placement Interviews

 As the academic session for final year engineering students nears to an end, the college campuses buzz with placement interviews.
 It is the most unnerving time of the year, where students rush from one interview room to the other.
 Acing a placement interview can be tricky.
 You need to be technically sound as well as have a strong communication and analytical skills.

-We understand that many B.Tech course students may feel extremely nervous before the placement interviews start.
+B.Tech course students may feel extremely nervous before the placement interviews start.
 However, your success at the interview will depend upon how sorted you are in your head and how well you can hold your nerve.

 Placement interviews are usually held in two phases.
 In the first step, students are screened through a group discussion round.
 A personal interview round follows this.